 Any Modelica-scheme URI containing a slash after the package-name is interpreted as a reference to a resource.
-The authority portion of the URI is interpreted as a fully qualified package name and the path portion of the URI is interpreted as the path (relative to the package) of the resource.
+The first segment of the path of the URI is interpreted as a fully qualified package name and the rest of the path of the URI is interpreted as the path (relative to the package) of the resource.
 Each storage scheme can define its own interpretation of the path (but care should be taken when converting from one storage scheme or when restructuring packages that resource references resolve to the same resource).
 Any storage scheme should be constrained such that a resource with a given path should be unique for any package name that precedes it.
-The first part of the path shall not be the name of a class in the package given by the authority.
+The second segment of the path shall not be the name of a class in the package given by the first segment.